-- The students successfully completes at least 25 college credits during the first academic year at Pennsylvania Highlands. - The recipient maintains a grade point average of 3.0 each academic semester at Pennsylvania Highlands.
+- The recipient must be enrolled full time during all scholarship semesters and must successfully complete at least 25 college credits during the first academic year at Pennsylvania Highlands. - The recipient maintains a grade point average of 3.0 each academic semester at Pennsylvania Highlands.